JFrog CLI for Skills

 Status Values for Check Updates

-When you use --check-updates with --agent, the STATUS column uses the following values.
+When you use --check-updates with --harness, the STATUS column uses the following values.

 StatusMeaning